radrbiz/radr-lib/docs/GUIDES.md

     // Wait for randomness to have been added.
     // The entropy of the random generator is increased
-    // by random data received from a rippled remote.once('random', function(err, info) {
+    // by random data received from a radrd remote.once('random', function(err, info) {
-      var wallet = ripple.Wallet.generate();
+      var wallet = radr.Wallet.generate();
       console.log(wallet);
       // { address: 'rEf4sbVobiiDGExrNj2PkNHGMA8eS6jWh3',
       //   secret: 'shFh4a38EZpEdZxrLifEnVPAoBRce' }